-If you’ve discovered that your employer or another business defrauded or stole from the New Jersey, New York, or federal government, you need to take immediate action.
+If you’ve discovered that your employer or another business defrauded or stole from the New Jersey or federal government, you need to take immediate action.
 Each of these jurisdictions has enacted a False Claims Act that allows employees to assert a Qui tam (pronounced kwī tam) claim on the government’s behalf.

 In a Qui tam lawsuit, an employee or anyone else can file a civil lawsuit against a business for defrauding the government.
 If the lawsuit succeeds, the employee or other person may receive a percentage of the government’s recovery.